vyu821/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals
 ![Outcomes_vs_Goals](resources/Outcomes_vs_Goals.png)

-#### To find out how outcomes change based on funding goals, we need to find out the total number of success, failures, and cancellations for each funding goal.
-We created
+#### To find out how outcomes change based on funding goals, we need to find out the total number of successes, failures, and cancellations for each funding goal.
+We created ranges for us to easily group the campaigns based on their goal amount.
+Next, we find the percentages of successful campaigns by dividing the number of successful campigns by the total amount of campaigns.
+We do this for each goal amount group and for the failed and canceled campaigns.
+Graphing these percentages, we can see that successful outcomes and inversely related to failed outcomes, with no campaigns being canceled.

+### Challenges and Difficulties Encountered

 ## Results